 - SQE2 – with a fee of £2,422 for the written and oral tasks testing both practical legal knowledge and skills.

-The figures above do not include the SQE preparation courses that some candidates will take before attempting the exams.
+The figures above do not include retakes or SQE preparation courses that some candidates will take before attempting the exams.

 Although the SRA has not provided specific guidelines on this matter, it is very likely candidates will need to undertake SQE preparation courses in order to pass the exams.
 There is a large and varied range of providers offering SQE Prep course, so much so that it’s already getting pretty hard to decipher the different types and styles of course on offer, not to mention which offer good value for month.
-Accutrainee will be partnering with the best legal education providers so that we can guide you in selecting the best SQE preparation courses available to suit your individual needs.
-More details will follow as soon as further information on SQE assessments are released but in the meantime here are a couple to get you started.
+Accutrainee will be partnering with the best legal education providers and want to support you in ensuring you can select the best SQE preparation courses available to suit your individual needs.
+More details will follow as further information on SQE assessments are released but in the meantime here are a couple to get you started.

 Accutrainee & SQE